autoplot/documentation/javadoc/org/das2/event/BoxSelectionEvent.md

+# org.das2.event.BoxSelectionEvent

-# org.das2.event.BoxSelectionEventThis is the range analog to the DataPointSelectionEvent.
-The
- DataPointSelectionEvent is a point, and this is a box.
+This is the range analog to the DataPointSelectionEvent.
+The DataPointSelectionEvent is a point, and this is a box.

  Note that it's acceptable to have null xrange and yrange, so that the same code can support a variety of applications.
 It's left to the programmer to see that these are used consistently.

-BoxSelectionEvent( Object source, DatumRange xrange, DatumRange yrange ) create the BoxSelectionEvent with additional planes of data.
+# BoxSelectionEvent( Object source, DatumRange xrange, DatumRange yrange )
+create the BoxSelectionEvent with additional planes of data.

-BoxSelectionEvent( Object source, DatumRange xrange, DatumRange yrange, java.util.HashMap planes ) create the BoxSelectionEvent with additional planes of data.
+# BoxSelectionEvent( Object source, DatumRange xrange, DatumRange yrange, java.util.HashMap planes )
+create the BoxSelectionEvent with additional planes of data.

 ***